Lunebun/ID-Assignment-2/README.md

 https://lottiefiles.com/
-We've incoporated some lottie animations for the loading screens to at least entertain the users during loading.
+We've incoporated some lottie animations for the loading screens to at least entertain the users during loading.\

+#Testing

+We've done quite a number of unique testings to make sure our quiz app completely works.

+1. Quiz Application
+- Start the quiz
+- Answer the questions, keep track of correct/wrong answer
+- See if the final score matches the number of correct/wrong answer
+- See if the loading bar moves along with the number of questions answered
+- If the answer is correct, the highlighted answer should be green.
+If wrong, the highlight should be red.